withings/stilgar/doc/contributing.md

 The development environment uses the configuration file at the root of the repository (`stilgar.yml`).

+To run the test container within your development environment, run:

+    $ docker compose up --no-deps tester

 ## Adding destinations

 Implementing a new destination requires 3 steps: